by-jp/www.byjp.me/content/bookmarks/i-don-t-want-to-host-services-but-i-do-.md

       shouldn’t host services for others.
 Yet, I am self-hosting services and I even teach people how to do it.'
     author: Thibault Martin
+summary: A concise and smart article talking to those of us interested in offering hobby networked services to others.
 tags:
 - homelab
 - tech